citycoins/governance/ccips/ccip-022/ccip-022-citycoins-treasury-redemption-nyc.md

 - verify there is something to redeem
 - burn the NYC balance for the user
 - transfer the STX to the user
-- update redemption claims for the user
+- store redemption info for the user
+- print the redemption info as 2 events

 ## Backwards Compatibility